 ©Bryan Phillips June 2026

 I bought and read this book in 2005, that is before the Milton Abbas Local History Group was formed.
 I have now reread it with Milton Abbas in mind and the authors’ examination and excavation of two downland parishes Overton and Fyfield, both in Wiltshire, over forty years reveals the similarities of the landscapes of these parishes with Milton Abbas, since the end of the last ice age to today.
+Remarkably too, King Athelstan granted land to Wilton Abbey, and St Swithun’s Priory, Winchester.
+The latter having extensive records including Custumals of similar date to Milton Abbey allowing us a great comparison of tenant conditions in the early fourteenth century.

-So much can be learned about the uses to which the land has been put, and ancient settlements, from using the Ordnance Survey 25 inch maps (which MALHG has), aerial photography and field walking, field and parish boundaries, and woodland.
-All dependent of the local geology – in Milton Abbas Upper Chalk, clay with flints, and riverine deposits; in Overton and Fyfield Upper Chalk, clay with flints and sarsen stones deposited by glaciers.
+So much can be learned about the uses to which the land has been put, and location of ancient settlements, from using the Ordnance Survey 25 inch maps (which MALHG has), aerial photography and field walking, field and parish boundaries, and woodland.
+All dependent of the local geology – in Milton Abbas Upper Chalk, clay with flints, and riverine deposits; in Overton and Fyfield Upper Chalk, clay with flints and sarsen stones deposited by retreating glaciers.